dark-kitt/HTML5-Banner-Creator/README.md

 	hasClass(elem, class);
 	removeClass(elem, class);

-Must have when jQuery is not available.
+When jQuery is not available.

 	fade();
 	alongPath();